AI Code Reviewer Showdown May 2026: Greptile vs CodeRabbit vs Qodo vs Cursor Bugbot vs Bito

 Best for: Teams where test coverage is the constraint

 Qodo (formerly Codium) does code review and test generation in one tool.
 For every flagged issue, it can also generate a test that would have caught the bug.
-In our test, ~70% of the generated tests passed without edits.
+Practitioner reports suggest a solid majority of the generated tests pass without edits.
 For teams where the real bottleneck is "we should have a test for this but we never write one," Qodo is the most pragmatic pick.

 Limitations: Slightly slower review than CodeRabbit, and the test generation can produce flaky tests in heavily-mocked codebases.